 Co-location arrangements are where Education and Care (E&C) services operate on Department of Education (DoE) sites, such as schools or Child and Family Centres (CFCs).
-For example, this may be a Long Day Care (LDC) centre in a building leased on a school site, or Outside School Hours Care (OSHC) using shared facilities, such as a school hall.
+For example, this may be a Long Day Care (LDC) centre in a building leased on a school site, or Outside School Hours Care (OSHC), such as before school care, after school care, or vacation care, using shared facilities, like a school hall.

 Co-location is fundamental to many of the partnerships between DoE schools and services, and E&C services in Tasmania.
-The provisional Policy and process to guide co-location of Education and Care and Department of Education Services (the provisional Co-location Policy) and set of contractual documents were developed, alongside the provisional Strong Partnerships Framework, to support and clarify these relationships.
+The Provisional Co-location Policy and Process (the Provisional Co-location Policy) was developed, alongside the provisional Strong Partnerships Framework, to support and clarify these relationships.
 As these documents are new, they will be tested and reviewed after 12 months with feedback from the E&C sector and from DoE schools and services.

-During the transition to the new arrangements, existing co-located E&C services are required to participate in Reviews of Existing Arrangements with their DoE school or service.
+During the transition to the new arrangements outlined in the Provisional Co-location Policy, existing co-located E&C services are required to participate in Reviews of Existing Arrangements with their DoE school or service.
 Pending the outcome of these Reviews, new leases or licences will be offered on the new terms, including longer tenure terms in many cases.
 This process will not ordinarily begin before the expiration of existing leases or licences.

 Strong communication and cooperation between E&C and DoE services underpins successful co-location, and the Strong Partnerships Framework has been developed to support these relationships.
 Under the provisional Co-location Policy, DoE schools and services and their co-located Outside School Hours Care, Family Day Care, and Occasional Care services, are required to meet three times per year, and co-located DoE schools and services and Long Day Care services, twice per year.
 These check-ins must be between decision makers, such as DoE principals or School Business Managers and E&C Directors/Managers.
 The meetings are opportunities to organise shared activities, discuss challenges, and plan transitions for children moving between E&C and DoE settings.